What are the transport regulations for non-spillable lead acid batteries?

 In Australia, the transport requirements for dangerous goods is set out in the “Australian Code for the Transportation of Dangerous Goods by Road & Rail” (ADGC).
 The National Transport Commission‘s (NTC) maintains and updates the code and a copy of the current edition can be found and downloaded for free at their webpage.

-Spillable or flooded batteries have liquid electrolyte and are classified as, “BATTERIES, WET, FILLED WITH ACID, electric storage” referred to as the Proper Shipping Name, in the ADGC, with the corresponding UN Number 2794.
+Spillable or flooded batteries have liquid electrolyte, such as those used in car batteries, and are classified with the UN Dangerous Good Number, 2794 and Proper Shipping Name “BATTERIES, WET, FILLED WITH ACID, electric storage”.
 For a detailed summary of the transport regulations for spillable (wet) lead acid batteries.

 Non-spillable lead acid batteries are often referred to valve regulated lead acid (VRLA) or sealed lead acid (SLA) batteries.
-They are also sometimes referred to as industrial batteries as they are often used for industrial applications such as solar & UPS backup.
+They are also sometimes known as industrial batteries due to their use in industrial applications such as solar & UPS backup.

 ADGC Packing Instructions for Non-Spillable Lead Acid Batteries